 “Holy shit,” I announced breathlessly when I ran back inside, “you won’t believe what I just saw.”

 Odd nature stories abounded in Liberia.
 My training group colleague Gary was visiting the same volunteer’s home in Sanniquellie one night during a violent rainstorm.
 Outside lightning lashed the skies every few seconds and thunder roared continuously.
-African storms, like all of African nature, always seemed more intense and close at hand than back home.
+African storms, like all of African nature, seemed more intense and close at hand than back home.
 Half jesting and half in apprehension, Gary declared he’d leave the country instantly if a bolt hit the house.
 At that second a huge roar tore at the ceiling and an intense flash of light ripped through the room, just a few feet from where he sat.
 (Nevertheless, he stayed on.
 It took the U.S. government, and specifically Gary’s draft board, possibly more powerful even than God and nature, to send him home.)

 Fearsome driver ants were known to burrow straight through a house – even across a village – and devour everything in their path, including sleeping animals.
 Only a generous ladling of kerosene in a big circle outside one’s hut, forming a poisonous moat, could sidetrack them.